Gi60s/full-stack-dev/docs-src/index.md

 - Users must be able to provide input and have a dynamic experience.

-- The final project should be polished.
-It must look and act like a finished web application.
+**Environment**

+- Must use docker containers for local development, including it's own containerized database.
+It must be easy to transfer your app from one computer to another for development work.

+- It must provide a way via environment variables or other configuration settings to let your app run in multiple environments.
+For example, develop locally but deploy to the cloud.

 ## Alone or with a Group

-- You can work alone or in groups of two or three people.
+- You can work alone or in pairs.

-- If you have more people working on the project then more will be expected of your final project.
+- If you have two people working on the project then more will be expected of your final project.
+I will also expect and look for an equal amount of contribution from each person.

-## Project Proposal

-Within the first few weeks of class we'll take time to discuss the project you'd like to work on.
-The purpose of this is two fold:

-1. To help you create a project that is not too large and not too small.

-2. To answer any questions you have about your project.

 ## Grading Criteria